 It’s tough to cut through the clutter.

-“Right now, a lot of women are confused,” says Elizabeth Jekot, M.D., medical director of the Elizabeth Jekot MD Breast Imaging Center at Baylor Regional Medical Center at Plano.
+“Right now, a lot of women are confused,” says Elizabeth Jekot, M.D., medical director of the Elizabeth Jekot MD Breast Imaging Center at Baylor Scott & White Medical Center – Plano.

 “As a breast cancer survivor and dedicated breast imager, I cannot say it any more straightforwardly than this: early detection saves lives.”